plow-technologies/onping-templates/arduino_mqtt_project/README.md

 **note**: You don't need to change a pin in order to read the current values.
 You can get the current values by publishing a message corresponding to a pin name that doesn't exist, say `{ping:0}` for example.
 You could also set up your own script that publishes `{timer:0}` every 30 seconds, and the Pulse will publish its current values to `pins/current` every 30 seconds in response.

-If you only want to read pin values when they change, subscribe to pins/current/on_change instead.
+If you only want to read pin values when they change, subscribe to `pins/current/on_change` instead.
 The Pulse will only publish its pin dictionary here whenever a pin value *actually* changes.

 That's the basics of reading values.
 If this is all you need, you can skip to the next session.
 If you'd like to learn about reading inputs as they update on the hardware, stay here!

 **Reading digital input values as they change**

 This test is a little more complicated than the others.
 We're going to need an input line hooked up to the Pulse.
 Connect a wire to the D11 screw terminal.
-Wire it to GRD through a resistor of at least 4.6 KOhms!
+Wire it to GRD through a resistor!
 If you don't use a resistor, the next step will short out the board.

 Next, connect a wire to the A0 pin and to the wire connected to D11.
 Make sure that the Ethernet comm status LED is on (A0 is written HIGH).